The best ways to enjoy a coffee or tea in BNP

 Stock up for your next backcountry trip

 Of course, the best place to enjoy a cup of brew is on the mountains themselves.
-You’ll be hard-pressed to find a better feeling than starting your day immersed in nature, warming from the inside out with the landscape itself, as the sun pours over the peaks.
-Whether getting up for a sunrise Tunnel hike or packing for an overnight at Abbot Hut, Banff has many great options to prep your pack for these key morning moments.
+You’ll be hard-pressed to find a better feeling than starting your day immersed in nature, warming from the inside out with the landscape itself as the sun pours over the peaks.
+Whether getting up for a sunrise Tunnel hike or packing for an overnight trip, Banff has many great options to prep your pack for these key morning moments.
 Just don’t forget to pre-grind!

 If espresso is an essential, pack the AeroPress with Banff Roasting Company’s ‘Mt.
 Rundle Roast’s organic espresso blend, a spicy yet sweet flavour with notes of chocolate and honey.
 It also works great with a simple cone filter system.
 For those who like to keep it light or wind down with a nightcap, try out a blend from Banff Tea Co.
 The Sweet Dreams of Banff tea will help aid your restful sleep against any noisy camp-mates, and their Crème Au Caramel Rooibos is basically liquefied dessert.

-Be good to your national park and your planet, and bring your own travel mug to top up on your mountain exploration fuel.
+Be good to your national park and planet, and bring your travel mug to top up your mountain exploration fuel.